Abhishek-Kanti/Lab-Projects/Web scraper/README.md

 ## Step 3: Put your URLs to scrape in the "links.txt" file.

-## Step 4: In your directory terminal run the command
+## Step 4: Run the scraper.
+### In your directory terminal run the following command
         python crawler.py